 Until recently, people that purchased scales were faced with an important decision.
-Did they want a scale that gave them a very fine resolution or did they want a scale that had a high capacity?
+Did they want a scale that gave them a very fine resolution?
+Or did they want a scale that had a high capacity?
 You couldn’t have both because the heavier the load, the less precision a standard load cell could deliver.
-However, at Arlyn Scales, we have changed that and made it possible for you to have both high capacity and high resolution/accuracy at the same time.
+However, at Arlyn Scales, we have changed that to create scales with a high capacity and high resolution, to handle heavier items without sacrificing precision.

 Welcome to the Future

 Thanks to Surface Acoustic Wave (SAW) technology, we have been successful in solving the resolution/capacity conundrum.
-Our line of Ultra Precision scales utilize SAW technology in such a unique way that we were able to gain international patents on our design and can now offer high resolution and precision at capacities that have previously never been possible.
+Our line of Ultra Precision scales utilizes SAW technology in such a unique way that we were able to gain international patents on our design.
+Our scales can now offer high resolution and precision at capacities that have previously never been possible.

-Our courteous and highly trained customer support staff will be happy to answers any and all questions about our strain gage and ultra precision scales.
+Our courteous and highly trained customer support staff will answer any and all questions about our strain gage and ultra precision scales.
 If none of our standard models is quite what you’re looking for, be sure to ask us about our custom solutions.
-For more information, use the form on the Contact Us page of our site or give us a call at (800) 645-4301.
+For more information, use the form on our contact page.
+Let Arlyn Scales show you what precision and LCD displays can do for your weighing system.